 You can also identify old diesel fuel by looking at the fuel filter.
 The fuel filter will appear dark in color from straining the sludge from the fuel coming out of the mower’s tank.

 FIX: When you find old fuel sitting in your lawn mower, drain the fuel tank.
-A siphon works great for this.
+A siphon pump works great for this.
 Make sure you have a fuel container to collect the old fuel.
 Set aside the old container of fuel to be properly disposed of at a recycling facility.

 Refill your fuel tank with fresh fuel.
 Add a fuel additive to your fuel to stabilize and clean the fuel system.
 I use a product called Sea Foam Motor Treatment.
-You can read more about its advantages of Sea Foam here and why I use it in every tank of fuel.
+You can read more about the advantages of Sea Foam here and why I use it in every tank of fuel.

 Plugged Fuel Filter on a Lawn Mower